iptv-org/awesome-iptv/README.md

 - [termv](https://github.com/Roshan-R/termv) - A terminal IPTV player written in bash.
 - [Zoom Player](https://www.inmatrix.com/zplayer/) - Customizable media player for Windows PCs.
 - [SimpleTV for Windows](http://plst.rf.gd/?i=1) - Free VLC-based application for Windows designed with IPTV features in mind such as favorites, EPG, TV archive, support for MPD, extensible by LUA plugins and EventGhost integration.
-- [Purple Player for Windows](http://aftv.news/208736) - Free Windows Media Player to stream your favourites using Xtreme Codes and M3U Playlists.

 #### macOS